How to Program a PLC (Programmable Logic Controller)

 To the beginner, it is more valuable than the thick and complex books written by college professors.
 They cover functions and algorithms you may never use.
 After wading through one of these, you still might not know how to turn on a motor.

-The “Beginner’s Guide to PLC Programming” makes learning ladder logic easy with our online plc training.
+The “Beginner’s Guide to PLC Programming” makes learning ladder logic easy.
 And it is written in plain English.

 “Beginner’s Guide to PLC Programming” will: